 How to choose release management software for your project

-The key to successful release management is visibility into real-time progress, detailed task and workflow customization, and visual tools that keep everyone on track.
+The key to successful release management is planning poker, visibility into real-time progress, detailed task and workflow customization, and visual tools that keep everyone on track.
 A great release management software will have all of that plus teamwide Agile and automation support.
 When searching for a software, consider how easy it is to adopt so you can get entire teams onboarded that much faster.
 Also, be on the lookout for solutions that strike a balance between supporting complex development cycles and providing simple yet effective action items for teams.

 Why use Wrike as your release management tool?